When You Refer a Family to Reverent Coast®

 A referral connects a family to an independent pet aftercare provider.
 It does not indicate a recommendation of a specific option, nor does it suggest a preferred outcome.
 It simply provides access to information and services once veterinary care has come to a close.

-From the clinic’s perspective, the referral serves as a point of transition.
-Medical care is complete, and the family may choose how — or whether — they engage with aftercare services, based on their own needs and preferences.
+From the clinic’s perspective, the referral functions as a point of transition.
+Medical care is complete, and families may choose how — or whether — they engage with aftercare services based on their own needs and preferences.

 How Logistics Are Handled After a Referral

-After a referral is made, logistics can be handled in a few different ways, depending on clinic preference, workflow, and family needs.
+After a referral is made, logistics are handled in a few established ways, depending on clinic workflow and family preference.

 Both approaches are common.
 The process is flexible by design, allowing clinics to follow what works best within their existing systems while giving families a clear point of contact.